-Sustainable fishing practices are essential for the future of New Zealand’s fishing industry.
+Sustainable Hoki fishing using Precision practices are essential for the future of New Zealand’s fishing industry.
 Ocean Bounty, episode 9 on New Zealand’s TV 3 showcased just how important sustainable fishing is for the future of this industry, and how it can have a general impact on the quality of fish itself.
 Here at Newflands we pride ourselves on sustainable practices and overall product quality, and we were pleased to see how Kiwi innovations are continuing to improve and provide sustainable practices within our fishing industry in this episode, and we can safely say our products live up to our values.

 The show introduced viewers to Sam Hayes, captain of a commercial fishing boat, who works alongside ‘Moana’, a large New Zealand seafood company, by providing them with fresh seafood daily.
 Throughout the episode, Sam excitedly explained and showed viewers the new innovative technology fishermen like him are starting to use to ensure their motto of ‘Ti Arki’ meaning to ‘guard’ and ‘to look after’ is being lived up to.